Introduction to Microsoft Intune

 Intune can manage iOS, Android, and Windows Phone devices, as well as Windows RT and Windows 8.1 and Windows 10 devices as mobile devices.
 If you're looking at Intune for a mobile device management (MDM) solution, review Intune's MDM capabilities and features.

-You can install the Intune client software on computers to enable management.
-Once a computer is managed you can deploy apps and software updates, manage Endpoint Protection and Windows Firewalls, provide remote assistance, and much more.
-See a full list of computer management capabilities.
+You can install the Intune client software on Windows PCs to enable management.
+Once a PC is managed you can deploy apps and software updates, manage Endpoint Protection and Windows Firewalls, provide remote assistance, and much more.
+See a full list of PC management capabilities.

 You can also use Intune to deploy and manage apps.
 App management helps you protect data from being shared outside of your business by restricting actions such as copy, cut, paste, and save-as between Intune-managed apps and personal apps.
 This data protection is built directly into many Microsoft mobile apps but you can extend data protection to your existing line-of-business apps with the Intune App Wrapping Tool.
 You can also establish secure content viewing with the Intune Managed Browser.
 To further protect corporate information, you can selectively wipe managed apps and related data on devices that are unenrolled, no longer compliant, or lost, stolen, or retired from use.